Oesting/Comparative-tour-through-simulation-algorithms-for-max-stable-processes/README.md

 The three generic simulation procedures used to obtain the numerical results are included in the file *Algorithms.R*.
 A detailed description of the functions therein is given in *README_algorithms.txt*.

 *Code_SimulationStudy.R* contains sample code to recover the results of the numerical experiments for both Brown-Resnick and extremal-t processes.
-The input parameters for the simulation procedures in the different settings are given in *SimulationStudy_Param.RData*
+The input parameters for the simulation procedures in the different settings are given in *SimulationStudy_Param.RData*.

 ## Data

-Among others, the file *Section2.RData* contain daily maximum temperatures from 1990 to 2019 that were measured at 18 inland stations in the Netherlands and are freely available from [knmi.nl](http://projects.knmi.nl/klimatologie/daggegevens/selectie.cgi).
+The file *Section2.RData* contains daily maximum temperatures from 1990 to 2019 that were measured at 18 inland stations in the Netherlands and are freely available from [knmi.nl](http://projects.knmi.nl/klimatologie/daggegevens/selectie.cgi).

 ## Third-Party Code